jon-sundell-perfect-storm-edutainment (link to general school flyer)

 Robert Frost defined poetry as “feats of association.”
 This program not only helps students recognize figurative language, but appreciate its value – creating a more dynamic, multi-dimensional experience through the vibrancy and sensory impact of its imagery.
 Slides of the poetic image are projected on the screen to help students appreciate the impact of the figurative language.
 Covers concrete language, metaphors, similes, word play and symbolism.
 Includes a few stories that are based on analogy to make a point.
 Grades 4-12.
 Song selection varies according to group’s age.

 Jon brings the story of immigrant America alive by combining the folk songs and tales and personal anecdotes of European, African, Asian and and Hispanic immigrants together with excerpts from current children’s literature and a historical slide show using primary sources.
 Grades 4-12

 No topic more encapsulates the mythology of our country, with its contradictory mix of adventure, hardship, and exploitation, than the story of Westward expansion.
 Through songs, anecdotes, historical background and primary document slides, Jon highlights varying points of view of White, Black, Hispanic and Native Americans during this complex and momentous period.
-Especially recommended for fifth grade and high school.
+Especially recommended for gr 5 & 9-12.

 The Industrial Revolution & the Fight for Workers’ Rights

 This program focuses on the textile industry, coal mining, and the farm worker industry, the fight against child labor and the fight for labor unions and better working conditions.
 Powerful, expressive songs about those industries and movements are presented along with anecdotes, history, and booktalks, against a backdrop of slides.
 Grades 5 -12.